Mastering HACCP for Butcher Shops: A Comprehensive Guide to Raw Meat Safety

 At this stage, it is imperative to establish critical limits for each Critical Control Point (CCP) identified during the hazard analysis.
 Critical limits are the thresholds that must not be exceeded to ensure food safety.
 Examples include:

-- Temperature Control: Storing meat at temperatures below 40°F (4°C) to inhibit bacterial growth.
+- Storing meat at temperatures below 4°C to inhibit bacterial growth.

-- Time Limits: Ensuring that meat is not stored beyond its use-by date.
+- Ensuring that meat is not stored beyond its use-by date.

 These limits must be measurable, enforceable, and based on scientific evidence to support their effectiveness.